Environmental Environmentally friendly products and technologies

 • High-performance coatings

-UBE's high-performance coating products, which boast superior durability and eco-friendliness, include polycarbonate diols (PCDs), polyurethane dispersions (PUDs), and oxetane.
+UBE's high-performance coating products, which boast superior durability and environmental performance, include polycarbonate diols (PCDs), polyurethane dispersions (PUDs), and oxetanes.

 Reason for selection

-• PCDs: Highly durable materials for use in polyurethane products.
-Help to lengthen the lifespan of urethane products.
+• PCDs: Highly durable materials used in polyurethane, helping to extend the lifespan of polyurethane products.

 • C1 chemicals

-These chemicals are components of the electrolyte solutions used in the lithium-ion batteries installed in BEVs and PHEVs.
+These chemicals are components of the electrolyte solvents used in the lithium-ion batteries installed in BEVs and PHEVs.

 Reason for selection

-• Contributes to reduced fossil fuel usage and CO2 emissions when employed as a raw material for the electrolyte solutions used in lithium-ion batteries for BEVs and PHEVs.
+• Contributes to reducing fossil fuel usage and CO2 emissions through its use as a raw material for lithium-ion battery electrolytes in BEVs and PHEVs

 • Elastomers